chaymabh/chaymabh/README.md

 - I’m currently working on **My Master's Thesis in anomaly  detection with machine learning, specifically with Graph Neural Networks**

-- These days i'm trying to learn **MLops and working on enhance my skills in data science**
+- These days i'm trying to learn **MLops and working on enhancing my skills in data science**

 - You can ask me about **Python, Machine learning, Pytorch and artificial intelegence**